 - Application of the herbicides diuron or simazine have been shown to affect the development and sporulation of apothecia.
 These herbicides may be beneficial when used close to apothecia development in the spring.
 Consult the PNW Weed Management Handbook for specific recommendations.

 - Protect blossoms and foliage with fungicide from budbreak to end of flowering.
 From a farm-wide perspective, start when the earliest cultivars break bud.
 With regular scouting, the first application can be timed to coincide with apothecial development.
 Tank-mix and/or alternate products from different groups with different modes of action to prevent the build-up of resistant fungi.
+Group 3 fungicides have a high risk of resistance development.

 - Bonide 50 WP at 1 to 2 Tbsp/gal water can be used in home gardens.
 H